The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z <

 \section{Acknowledgements}

+We thank the anonymous referee for constructive comments that helped improve the quality of this work.
 AS, RSE and PUF acknowledge funding from the European Research Council under the European Union Horizon 2020 research and innovation programme (grant agreement No 669253).
 AS would like to thank Marco Mignoli for useful discussions, and Fabrizio Fiore and Simonetta Puccetti for sharing the \textit{Chandra} data.
 BG acknowledges the support of Premiale MITIC 2017 and INAF PRIN Mainstream 2019.
-This work has made extensive use of \textsc{jupyter} and \textsc{ipython} \citep{ipython}, \textsc{astropy} \citep{astropy}, \textsc{matplotlib} \citep{plt}, \textit{pandas} \citep{pandas} and \textsc{topcat} \citep{topcat}.
-This work would not have been possible without the countless hours put in by members of the open-source developing community all around the world.
+RA acknowledges support from ANID Fondecyt Regular 1202007.